MicrosoftDocs/navdevitpro-content-pr/developer/devenv-publishing-events.md

 }

 ```
 The next step would be to raise this event in the application.
-To see an example how this event is raised, see [Raising Event Example](devenv-raising-events.md#RaisingEventEx).
+To see an example for how this event is raised, go to [Raising Event Example](devenv-raising-events.md#RaisingEventEx).

 ## See Also
  [Raising Events](Raising-Events.md)